-A new poetry collection is underway; news of that will be posted when available!
+A new poetry collection is coming up – to be published in May 2022 by Caitlin Press; full details of that will be posted soon!
 Meanwhile, contact me if you are interested in any of the books below where I may still have copies to sell.

 The poems, written between 2006 and 2013, have appeared in literary journals in Canada and the UK, and were anthologized in such works as Rocksalt: An Anthology of Contemporary BC Poetry, Force Field: 77 Women Poets of British Columbia and Untying The Apron: Daughters Remember Mothers of the 1950s.

 Cover art: Cherie Westmoreland.